liferay/liferay-docs/developer/customization/articles/product-navigation/02-customizing-the-product-menu/01-customizing-the-product-menu-intro.markdown

 [TOC levels=1-4]

-Customizing the Product Menu can be completed by adding panel categories and panel apps.
+Customizing the Product Menu can be completed by adding Panel Categories and Panel Apps.

 | **Note:** The Product Menu cannot be changed by applying a new theme.
 To
 | change the layout/style of the Product Menu, you must create and deploy a